-Fundamentally, cost-benefit is designed to take account of market failures, i.e. of situations where market prices do not correspond to social value.4 If there were no market failure, then optimising behaviour by profit-seeking enterprises and by individuals in households should result in a socially optimal outcome - no involuntary unemployment, no missed opportunities to get the most out of national economic resources, no unwarranted environmental degradation.
+Fundamentally, cost-benefit is designed to take account of market failures, i.e., of situations where market prices do not correspond to social value.4 If there were no market failure, then optimising behaviour by profit-seeking enterprises and by individuals in households should result in a socially optimal outcome - no involuntary unemployment, no missed opportunities to get the most out of national economic resources, no unwarranted environmental degradation.
 But in the presence of market failure the prices prevailing in the market-place do not provide the signals and incentives that will lead to a good outcome.
 All of the major classical sources of market failure are relevant to the industrial policy problem:

-Externalities: for example where my behaviour affects your opportunities, resulting in spillover costs or benefits not borne by me.
-If some of the costs or benefits of my actions are not internalized by me, I will tend to consume or produce too much, or too little (in the sense that others would be willing to subsidize me to produce more or consume less).
-The relevance to industrial or r&d linkages will be evident.
+Externalities: for example, where my behaviour affects your opportunities, resulting in spillover costs or benefits not borne by me.
+If I am not taking account (internalising) certain of the costs or benefits of my actions, I will tend to consume or produce what, from Society's point of view is too much, or too little (in the sense that others would be willing to subsidise me to produce more or consume less).
+The relevance to industrial or R&D linkages will be evident.

-Absence of relevant property rights: for example if nobody owns the watercourses or the seafront, then I can degrade the water quality by discharging waste without cost; whereas if the watercourse had an owner, she would likely impose a fee that would induce me to curtail my discharges.
+4 There is only a relatively small published literature on Irish cost-benefit, despite many unpublished studies.
+Gray's (1995) review of standard methodology contains some Irish case studies and references.
+Boyle (1993) describes the wider process of policy evaluation in an Irish context.
+There are many textbooks on cost-benefit analysis: a good recent one is Zerbe and Dively (1994).
+Drèze and Stern (1987) and Squire (1989) are fairly recent surveys at a more technical level.
+Layard and Glaister's (1994) updated book of readings surveys some of the unresolved or disputed issues.
+Finally, Department of Finance (1994) and HM Treasury (1991) are official appraisal manuals.
+Absence of relevant property rights: for example, if nobody owns the watercourses or the seafront, then I can degrade the water quality by discharging waste without cost; whereas if the watercourse had an owner, she would likely impose a fee that would induce me to curtail my discharges.
 This kind of situation is increasingly relevant in terms of the location decisions for heavy and other industry.

-Monopoly power: for example I have so much influence over the price I can charge that I will restrict output though marginal cost is below price.
-This can be potentially relevant in the labour market, where centralized pricing decisions may contribute to unemployment.
+Monopoly power: for example, I have so much influence over the price I can charge that I will restrict output though marginal cost is below price.
+This can be potentially relevant in the labour market, where centralised pricing decisions may contribute to unemployment.